Corner Cutting vs. Productivity

 that other languages make it basically impossible to safely match Rust’s performance here.
 In this

-iterator allows the compiler to eke out more
+case, the information retained in the Split iterator allows the compiler to eke out more

 performance while keeping a familiar interface.
 Simply looping over the subslices will look mostly